 - Real-time data analysis and ownership of generated data

-- Purchase products directly during live stream with fast and easy checkout
+- Purchase products directly during a live stream with fast and easy checkout

 - Orders, payments, and inventory connected directly to the online store